CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/12-Troubleshooting.md

 # 12. Troubleshooting

-**Purpose:** Comprehensive troubleshooting guide for common issues with mcp-ssh-orchestrator deployment, configuration, and operations.
+**Purpose:** Comprehensive troubleshooting guide for common issues with MCP SSH Orchestrator deployment, configuration, and operations.

 ## Overview

-This section covers common issues, their symptoms, root causes, and solutions for mcp-ssh-orchestrator deployments.
+This section covers common issues, their symptoms, root causes, and solutions for MCP SSH Orchestrator deployments.

 ## Common Issues